• Skip to primary navigation

 • You can always rinse your fish fillet under cold water, pat them dry with a clean kitchen towel before seasoning the fish.

 • If your fish fillet is bigger than 4 ounces, increase the cooking time.
-For example, if your fish is 6 ounces, I recommend baking them in the oven for 14 to 16 minutes, turn off the oven, and leave in the oven for 10 to 15 minutes.
+For example, if your fish is 6 ounces, I recommend baking them in the oven for 14 to 16 minutes, turning off the oven, and leave in the oven for 10 to 15 minutes.

 • You can customize by adding different seasonings such as Old Bay or lemon and herb seasoning.
 You can also control the spice level by adding or omitting the red pepper flakes.